Tajoura migrant center airstrike: Airstrike

-Near midnight on 2 July an airstrike directly struck Tajoura Detention Center's residential hangar as migrant families were sleeping or listening to the conflict outside.
-A Doctors Without Borders medical coordinator counted 126 migrants living inside of the center's hangar unit shortly before it was hit by the strike.
-Aerial photos from the scene show that the explosion caved in the roof and blew out the walls of the section of the hangar where it struck.
-Reports were made to the UN that guards shot at refugees and migrants trying to flee from the air strike.
-The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) said there were two air strikes, one hitting an unoccupied garage and one hitting a hangar containing around 120 refugees and migrants.
+Near midnight on 2 July an airstrike directly struck Tajoura Detention Center's residential hangar when migrant families were sleeping or listening to the conflict outside.
+A Doctors Without Borders medical coordinator counted 126 migrants living inside the center's hangar unit shortly before it was hit by the strike.
+Aerial photos from the scene show that the explosion caused the roof to collapse and blew out the walls of the section of the hangar where it struck.
+Reports were made to the UN that guards shot at refugees and migrants trying to flee from the airstrike.
+The United Nations Office for the Coordination of Humanitarian Affairs (OCHA) said there were two airstrikes, one hitting an unoccupied garage and one hitting a hangar containing around 120 refugees and migrants.
 OCHA also agreed with reports that escaping refugees and migrants were fired upon by guards.
-The Tripoli-based interior ministry denied firing at fleeing refugees and migrants categorically.
+The Tripoli-based interior ministry firmly denied firing at fleeing refugees and migrants.
 A media advisor to the Tripoli-based Ministry of Health said in the aftermath that "there was blood and body parts all over the place" and the Tripoli-based government described it as a "massacre".
 Hospitals worked at above-average capacities as they attempted to treat a flood of injured patients from the attack.
 According to the United Nations, at least 53 people were killed in the airstrike and 130 were injured.

 Haftar's forces, who are backed by Egypt, the United Arab Emirates and Russia, have said they were targeting a nearby military site.
 According to Amnesty International, there was a weapons storage warehouse in the same compound as the detention center; GNA Interior Minister Fathi Bashagha denied that weapons were stored at the compound.